iamtheyammer/iamtheyammer/README.md

 ## Hi there 👋 I'm Sam.

-I'm an Electrical and Computer Engineering student, full-stack developer, and founder of CanvasCBL.
-I'm also GoGuardian's first Bug Bounty winner!
+I'm an Electrical and Computer Engineering Senior at Olin College and an AI Safety Intern at Zoox, Amazon's purpose-built robotaxi company.

-I'm fluent in quite a few languages, but I especially enjoy TypeScript, React, Go, and C#.
+I'm fluent in many languages, but I especially enjoy TypeScript, React, Go, and C#.

 ### Some super cool projects